Good Behaviour Bonds in South Australia

 Breach of good behaviour bonds in South Australia

-- bring the offender back to court, convict them of the original offence if they have not already been convicted, and sentence them for the original offence.
+- bringing the offender back to court, convict them of the original offence if they have not already been convicted, and sentence them for the original offence.
 The court can impose any penalty that could have been imposed when the matter was originally before the court.

 The first type includes education programs approved by the Attorney-General.
 If the offender agrees, they can be sent to such a program at their own cost.
 There are limited approved programs.